 What are the emergency care considerations for severe hyperglycemia?

-Emergency care for severe hyperglycemia includes managing DKA or HHS.
+Emergency care for severe nursing diagnosis of hyperglycemia includes managing DKA or HHS.
 Look for signs like altered mental status and dehydration.
 Emergency protocols involve quick assessment, fluid resuscitation, and insulin therapy.

 Managing electrolytes is also important.